stackblitz/docs/docs/platform/webcontainers/browser-config.md

 <img class="mx-auto" alt="Chrome popups settings showing the *.webcontainer.io origins as exceptions" src="./assets/chrome-settings-popups.png" width="800" height="502.37" />

-Once done, whenever the preview need to reconnect to the editor, it will open a popup that gets immediately closed.
+Once done, whenever the preview needs to reconnect to the editor, it will open a popup that gets immediately closed.

-Lastly, if you have Chrome's [memory saver][CHROME_MEMORY_SAVER] turned on, this step might be neccessary more often than required.
+Lastly, if Chrome's [memory saver][CHROME_MEMORY_SAVER] is turned on, this step might be necessary more often than required.
 To avoid it, you can add the following exception in [chrome://settings/performance](chrome://settings/performance):

 ```
 https://webcontainer.io